santagaz/forcer/README.md

 ## Possible problems

-1. When my friend tried to run Forcer on ruby version 2.1.5 on Ubuntu, the app threw exception about missing library "em-http-request".
-If you have ruby version 2.1.5 installed and cannot resolve dependencies, probably the simplest solution is switching to ruby version to 2.1.2 or 2.2.0 or later.
+1. When test run Forcer on ruby version 2.1.5 on Ubuntu, the app threw exception about missing library "em-http-request".
+If installed ruby version is 2.1.5 and dependencies cannot be resolved, probably the simplest solution is to switch ruby version to 2.1.2 or 2.2.0 or later.
 2. openssl library version 1.0.2 on Mac OS (maybe other platforms too) has problems with ruby 2.2.0 when deploy larger zip-files.
-In order to fix please follow steps:
+These are steps to fix the issue on Mac OS:

         $(master): brew update
         $(master): brew uninstall openssl